navDhammu/WarePickr/README.md

 # WarePickr

-This is a simple web application built to automate the process of generating a pick list for warehouse teams based on customer orders.
-It was created as part of a technical assessment.
+This is a simple web application built to automate the process of generating a pick list for a fictional warehouse based on customer orders.
+It was created as part of a **take home assessment**.

 ---